datagrok-ai/public/help/domains/chem/scaffold-tree.md

 a tree hierarchy based on their scaffolds.
 This hierarchy can then be used for filtering or selecting the corresponding rows in the dataset.

-To open Scaffold Tree, open a dataset with molecules and then
-click on the **Chem | Scaffold Tree** from the top menu.
+To open Scaffold Tree, open a dataset with molecules and then select **Chem | Scaffold Tree** from the top menu.

 A hierarchy can be either generated automatically, or sketched manually.
 When Scaffold Tree is initially created, a tree is generated automatically.
 You can also